j0k3r/sfDoctrineSimpleForumPlugin/README.markdown

 *upload_dir* The directory where uploaded files (for the rank system) will be uploaded.
 It will append this dir to sfConfig::get('sf_upload_dir')

 *display_rank* If you want to display the rank of each user (if show_author_details is set to true)

+*use_feeds* If you want to display an RSS link on each topic.
+Needs sfFeed2Plugin to work

 Translations
 ------------